 Recovery may be a lifelong process, but there are still important milestones along the way.
 Graduation ceremonies mark the completion of treatment in a tangible way, celebrating how far each individual has come and sending them out to succeed in recovery.

 Addiction experts recognize the benefit of charting progress and marking it in a special way.
 Graduation ceremonies at treatment facilities offer a tangible way to celebrate patient progress and send them out to succeed in recovery.
 The event acts as an example for future sober celebrations and is part of the mental work of living sober.

 A celebration offers participants many intangible benefits.
-For example, a graduation gives patients the ability to express their milestone in a personal way.
+For example, a graduation gives patients the ability to express their milestones in a personal way.
 They may want to remember the occasion without saying anything at all, removing social pressure from patients who prefer less public attention.
-Or, they may have the opportunity to speak about something important to them in a positive way.1
+Or, they may have the opportunity to speak about something important to them in a positive way.

 Celebrating Your Transition Into Sobriety

 Graduation ceremonies are widely accepted, but some people feel they send mixed messages to people in recovery.
 Clinical psychologist Izaak Williams says the original meaning of a graduation ceremony as an ending to something is at odds with the disease of addiction.
 What if, he suggests, the ceremony enables the patient to feel he has beaten addiction, without the need of working on it in the future?
 It’s especially important for patients to manage their addiction for a lifetime, especially since 64 percent of patients in addiction treatment facilities are repeat patients.1,2 As an alternative to traditional graduation ceremonies, Williams supports using the term “transition day.”
 The ceremony should support techniques that make recovery easier and offer ideas about finding supportive people to connect with within recovery.2